Medical Costs: Can I Really Get a Tax Break for That?

 Flexible spending accounts (FSAs).
 These tax-advantaged accounts generally have a "use-it-or-lose-it" feature on money left at the end of the year.
 So plan to empty your account by buying eyeglasses, filling prescriptions, getting a dental checkup or spending money on the eligible items listed in the chart.
 Note: Some FSAs allow participants an extra two-and-a-half-month grace period to use up the money in accounts if the employer properly amends its plan.

 Medical deduction.
-Medical and dental expenses that are not reimbursed by insurance are deductible to the extent your annual total exceeds 10% of your adjusted gross income in 2019 (up from 7.5% in 2018).
+Medical and dental expenses that are not reimbursed by insurance are deductible to the extent your annual total exceeds 7.5% of your adjusted gross income for 2020.
 This can be a difficult threshold for many taxpayers to meet.
 To qualify for medical deductions, you must also itemize.

 When adding up your medical costs, don't forget the cost of traveling to your doctor or medical facility for treatment.
 If you go by car, you can deduct a flat rate, adjusted by the IRS each year, or you can keep track of your actual out-of-pocket expenses for gas, oil and repairs.